aimanmaniyar-123/AI-Interviewer/README.md

 # 🧠 AI-Powered Technical Interviewer.

-This project is an AI-powered technical interviewer that conducts multi-stage interviews, scores candidate answers on clarity, accuracy, and depth, and provides intelligent feedback — all running locally using LangChain and Ollama.
+This project is an AI-powered technical interviewer that conducts multi-stage interviews, scores candidate answers on clarity, accuracy, and depth, and provides intelligent feedback — all running locally using LangChain and Groq.

 ## 🛠️ Technologies Used